SonarSource/sonarqube/server/sonar-docs/src/pages/branches/overview.md

 ## Keeping your "master" branch history when upgrading from Community Edition to a commercial edition
 [[info]]
-| If you added a SonarQube project from an ALM instead of manually, the name of the main branch in SonarQube is copied from the name of the main branch in your repository, and you shouldn't have any branch history issues when upgrading to a commercial edition.
+| If you added a SonarQube project from an DevOps Platform instead of manually, the name of the main branch in SonarQube is copied from the name of the main branch in your repository, and you shouldn't have any branch history issues when upgrading to a commercial edition.

 In Community Edition, if you create a project manually, your analyzed branch is named "master" by default.